-How to Scrape the Web with Incogniton and Puppeteer
+How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 scraping static sites

-This guide takes you through the step-by-step approach to professional web scraping using the Incogniton API with Puppeteer (Node.js).
+This guide takes you through the step-by-step approach to professional web scraping using the Incogniton API with Puppeteer in a Node.js project.

 Dynamic Content: A Quick Overview

-JavaScript-rendered content, or dynamic content, refers to webpage content that is not present in the initial server-rendered HTML but is instead loaded or modified through client-side JavaScript code.
-Simply put, this is content that your computer runs in your browser using JS.
+Dynamic content refers to webpage content that is not present in the initial server-rendered HTML, but is instead loaded or modified using client-side javascript logic.
+Simply put, content that your computer runs in your browser using Javascript.

-Examples include lazy-loaded images, infinite scrolling, and pages in Single-page applications (SPAs).
+Examples include lazy-loaded images, infinite scrolling, and content rendered by Single-page applications (SPAs).

 Disable javascript via the Chromium browser Devtools panel

-• Refresh the page and observe the difference – JavaScript-generated content will not be populated
+• Reload the page and observe the difference.
+JavaScript-generated content will not be populated.

 Puppeteer